ELeeAstro/Exo-FMS_column_ck/README.md

 # Gaussian Ordinance values

 In methods that use Gaussian quadrature to perform the mu integration in intensity (to calculate the flux), various values and weights can be changed for testing at the top of the two-stream modules.
 You will need to clean and recompile the code if these are changed.
+Beware, some codes use the classical Gauss-Legendre method (flux = 2pi * intensity), while others include the weighting in the intensity (flux = pi * intensity).

 # Personal recommendations

-For non-scattering problems, we generally recommend that the short characteristics method be used (either linear or Bezier interpolants), as it is fast, efficient, very stable and also very accurate.
-This is currently what is used inside Exo-FMS for the Hot Jupiter simulations.
-For shortwave scattering problems we recommend the adding method as included (or using the two-stream Toon or DISORT methods), the adding method is generally fast and accurate (enough), especially for grey opacity problems.
+For shortwave scattering problems we recommend the adding method as included, or if more accuracy is needed the SDA or Toon89 methods.
-For longwave scattering problems we recommend the two stream Toon scattering version.
+For longwave scattering problems we recommend the linear absorption approximation method or if more accuracy is required the VIM or Toon89 methods.
-If that fails try the DISORT code, it is very reliable but generally slower compared to other scattering methods.

 # Future developments

-We will include versions that include multiple-scattering in the longwave in the future. \
 Ability to include solid surface temperatures and temperature evolution, this involves some extra switches and boundary conditions.